silvainfm/5899-spring24-project1-team2/README.md

 ## BERT / FinBERT Model

 # Portfolio Constructed

+## AlphaLens Package
+The AlphaLens package is designed to analyze sentiment scores alongside stock prices, presenting the optimal portfolio mix using its inherent long/short strategy.
+Despite our thorough validation confirming the alignment of 'factor' and 'price' dataframes' indices, we encountered a "TypeError: incompatible index of inserted column with frame index," indicating a misalignment.
+This led us to conclude that the discrepancy stemmed from an issue within the AlphaLens package itself.
+Consequently, we decided to bypass this problem by manually coding our strategy.

 ## Strategy
 Buy when sentiment is positive and higher than 0.77 and sell when sentiment is negative and higher than 0.28.
 Have a take profit at 10%, and stop loss at 2.5%